vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ## Result and conclusion

-The screenshot shows the final result according to our sample data introduced earlier.
+The following screenshot shows the final result according to our sample data from earlier.
 All the colors are set according to the logic of minor and severe accidents.

-The LUA cript is actually super simple and can be easily adjusted.
-It would be easily possible to adjust the XQL to limit the data only to certain teams or use other info types.
+The LUA script is really simple and can be easily modified.
+It would be easy to adjust the XQL to limit the data to certain teams or use other info types.

 ![image](/assets/2024-09-23/050.png)